 Watch our video for a quick tour around Casper.

-At the back of the caravan are two built-in kids bunk beds, which the kids love.
+At the back of the caravan are two built-in kids' bunk beds, which the kids love.

-They both have a window each, and with the curtains pulled, their own little dens, complete with their own lighting.
+They both have a window each and, with the curtains pulled, their own little dens, complete with their own lighting.

-Having these beds permanently fixed means that we don’t need to keep putting them away and setting them up.
+Having these beds permanently fixed means we don't need to keep putting them away and setting them up.

 There's also a good amount of storage under the second bunk.